BaltazarCortina/BackEndQA/readme.md

 Automated tests for the forms created for the 9th, 10th and 11th weekly problems.

+After running the tests, the server should be restarted before running them again.

 **To run all the tests:**
 1. Open a terminal in the project's folder
 2. Enter the command 'npm run start' to start the server